PE and Sports Vision Statement

 Closed water swim training

 All children, where relevant, will be supported to develop water confidence in the pool with a qualified swim coach at Helston Leisure Centre.
-As an ASA partner school children will be offered the opportunity to progress through the ASA stage system.
+As an STA partner school, children will be offered the opportunity to progress through the STA stage system.
 This will support all of those children who lack water confidence or are unable to swim 25 metres with a progressive programme of swim teaching.
-Like other ASA partner schools, who have carefully evaluated their swim offer, we will focus these sessions to support children who are currently unable or are likely to be unable to be confident swimmers by year 6 without an intensive programme of swim training.
-These will be 10 week programmes of half an hour to an hour of swim training.
+Like other STA partner schools, who have carefully evaluated their swim offer, we will focus these sessions to support children who are currently unable or are likely to be unable to be confident swimmers by year 6 without an intensive programme of swim training.
+Where possible, these will consist of 6 x 1-hour sessions of swim training.
 Children who come to school already water confident will not be asked to repeat what they have already learnt but instead be offered the next stage on the progression which will support them to be water confident in an open water environment.

 Open water swim training and surf lifesaving skills

 Swim training in open water environments require children to be confident swimmers (able to swim over 25 metres) and over the age of 8.
 This ensures that they will be physically robust enough to meet the challenges of weather, wind and tide.
 Children ready for this stage will be offered an intensive programme of surf lifesaving skills, typically a day or half a day each year until they leave.
-This will involve shore based risk management and theory followed by open water based skill application.
-We use a variety of partners to achieve this which include the RNLI, Hayle Surf Lifesaving Club, Global Boarders and Elemental.
+This will involve shore-based risk management and theory followed by open water-based skill application.
+We use a variety of partners to achieve this which include: Children's Sailing Trust, RNLI, Hayle Surf Lifesaving Club, Global Boarders and Elemental.

 Open water sport specific focus

-We recognise that children in Cornwall are more likely to take part in water based sports and leisure activities.
-We work hard to offer the opportunity for children to take part in sailing and alternative water sports activities with partner organisations like Helford River Children’s Sailing Trust (HRCST) and Sithians Lake Water Sports Centre.
+We recognise that children in Cornwall are more likely to take part in water-based sports and leisure activities.
+We work hard to offer the opportunity for children to take part in sailing and alternative water sports activities with partner organisations like The Children’s Sailing Trust and Sithians Lake Water Sports Centre.

-All children over the age of 8 will have the opportunity to take part in a sailing based after school club or water based activity at school camp which can be accessed on either an annual or biannual basis.
-In the case of HRCST, returning children will be offered the opportunity to progress through the RYA sailing stage system.
+All children over the age of 8 will have the opportunity to take part in a sailing based after school club or water-based activity at school camp which can be accessed on either an annual or biannual basis.
+In the case of the Children's Sailing Trust, returning children will be offered the opportunity to progress through the RYA sailing stage system.

 This part of the offer will also cater for those children in KS2 who may still be developing their water confidence in the pool.
 We are able to do this because of the enhanced provision these organisations provide with safety boats, buoyancy aids etc.